piotrpdev/notes-app/README.md

 # SETU Notes App [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

+SETU Notes App is a powerful and user-friendly note-taking application built using Kotlin.
+This app allows you to manage your notes with ease and offers advanced features for organizing and searching through your notes.

-Project for SETU Software Development Tools module.
-Made using Kotlin.
+_(Project for SETU Software Development Tools module.)_

 > _"It is a revolutionary app for managing notes, I have never seen anything like it.
 I would say it stands among the giants in the industry such as Samsung Notes and Apple Notes."_ - Piotr Placzek (Creator and CEO)